My Personal Journey

 As I continually discover in my own life, healing is not a singular event with a 'before' and 'after'.

 There are many moments of realization that leave us transformed.
 Healing is a process more than it is an outcome.
-It is an expression of love: of life, of each other, of ourselves.
+It is an expression of love: love of life, love of each other, and love of ourselves.

 I look forward to walking side by side on our healing journeys.